-- Parents are encouraged to discuss any concerns at the first opportunity with the class teacher via telephone or zoom. - Parents are encouraged to join the Friends of De Bohun to support the school through fundraising activities. - Parents have the opportunity to discuss progress at Parents' Evenings, IEP Passport Meetings and Annual Reviews via telephone or zoom. - Parents are encouraged to communicate with the class teacher through the Home School Liaison Book weekly. - Parents are invited to support all events held by the school.

-- Parents have the opportunity to complete Parent Questionnaires annually. - There is a link to OFSTED Parent View on the school website. - Dual Language staff are available to support parents in meetings or parents are encouraged to bring their own support. - Homework club is supported by staff and is available for all pupils to access. - Parent forums after class assemblies
+- Parents are encouraged to discuss any concerns at the first opportunity with the class teacher Parents are encouraged to join the Friends of De Bohun to support the school through fundraising activities. - Parents have the opportunity to discuss progress at Parents' Evenings, IEP Meetings and Annual Reviews - Parents are encouraged to communicate with the class teacher through the Home School Liaison Book weekly where appropriate. - Parents are invited to support all events held by the school. - Parents have the opportunity to complete Parent Questionnaires annually. - There is a link to OFSTED Parent View on the school website. - Dual Language staff are available to support parents in meetings or parents are encouraged to bring their own support - Parent forums after class assemblies - SEN Coffee Mornings